jbrischke/GameRatings/DesignDocuments/userStories.md

 ### Sign up

-I want the ability to create an account and so that I can submit reports
+I want the ability to create an account and so that I can submit reports reports

 ### Sign In